horiapuscasu/test-chat2/README.md

 You can try Password Generator.html in password-tools-master in kit.https://github.com/sensepost/password-tools/tree/master

+The initial for authorization digest admin with a

 passwords for chat rooms being in passwords.json file and being "a"(1st chat room) and "b"(2nd chat room) which arrives in node directory

 For socket.io module might be possible ~ 200 connections(for ws module of nodejs possible ~450)